josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/📚_memory_market_machinery_of_data_exhaust.md

 ---

-### 5️⃣ Zafón and the moral imagination of forgotten books
+## 📚 Zafón and the Moral Imagination of Forgotten Books

 Zafón’s *Cemetery of Forgotten Books* offers a fictional counter-vision:
 - books as sacred memory,